 Sue and Bob Ritter have spent their entire careers thinking about the brain's role in eating.
-Sue has focused on appetite, Bob on satiation.
+Sue has focused on

 Sue's work has shown glucose-sensitive cells in the hindbrain (1) signal the body's neural networks to control appetite and metabolism.
 She studies how a shortage of glucose activates these networks and how their signaling mechanisms are altered in diabetics.